dtube/avalon/README.md

 ### Full list of API endpoints
 [https://docs.google.com/spreadsheets/d/1ORoHjrdq5V5OkTChijTUOEYRzTujVXTzCyNYt-ysVhw/edit?usp=drive_web&ouid=109732502499946497195](https://docs.google.com/spreadsheets/d/1ORoHjrdq5V5OkTChijTUOEYRzTujVXTzCyNYt-ysVhw/edit?usp=drive_web&ouid=109732502499946497195)

 This lists all the available API endpoints for Avalon.
 We also have recommended security practises if you want to open your node's API to the world.
-You can do it easily with nginx and [avalon-nginx-config](https://github.com/dtube/avalon-nginx-config)
+You can do it easily with nginx and [avalon-nginx-config](https://github.com/dtube/avalon-nginx-config).

 ### Transacting (POST /transact)
-Once you have an account and balance, your account will start generating bandwidth and voting power (respectively the bw and vt fields in your account data).
+Once you have an account and balance (if you don't, you can create one on [https://signup.d.tube](https://signup.d.tube), your account will start generating bandwidth and voting power (respectively the bw and vt fields in your account data).
 You can consume those ressources by transacting.

 Every transactions will have a bandwidth cost, calculated based on the number of bytes required for the storage of fyour transaction in a block.
 Certain transaction types will require you to spend voting power, such as publishing a content, voting or tagging a content.